Ngaliema: Religion

-Religious affiliation in Ngaliema is marked by a mix of traditional Christian denominations and newer revivalist movements.
+Religious affiliation is marked by a mix of traditional Christian denominations and newer revivalist movements.
 The principal faith communities include the Roman Catholic Church, Protestant churches, and the Kimbanguist Church.
 In recent decades, however, revival or "églises de réveil" (born-again churches) have gained widespread popularity, attracting large followings despite the longstanding presence of traditional churches.

 Education

 Ngaliema is home to a wide array of educational institutions, ranging from preschool to university level.
 Among its notable schools is the American School of Kinshasa (TASOK), one of the leading international schools in the country, and the public Université Pédagogique Nationale, the DRC's first pedagogical university.
 Other private institutions include the Ecole Internationale Bilingue le Cartésien and the Groupe Scolaire Aurore-Matanelo, the latter of which operates campuses in Ngaliema and Limete, offering primary, secondary, and humanities education.
 The commune also hosts several public and religious institutions, including the Bobokoli Institute, entrusted to the Marist Brothers, which was initially established as a primary school but expanded to secondary education in 1973.
-Although its literature section was transferred to Collège Boboto shortly thereafter, the institute specialized in the sciences and, over time, introduced specialized streams such as mathematics and physics for both boys and girls.
+Although its literature section was transferred to Collège Boboto shortly thereafter, the institute specialized in the sciences and, over time, introduced specialized streams such as mathematics and physics for boys and girls.

 Other significant establishments include the Lycée Tobongisa, Complexe Scolaire Mafuta, Collège Don Bosco de Lukunga, and Collège Saint Cyprien primary school.
 The commune also hosts the Institut Technique Professionnel Ngaliema (ITP), which traces its roots back to 1920, when it was founded as a vocational school.
 It later evolved into the Centre de Spécialisation Professionnelle (CSP) before being restructured as ITP in 2000.
+Ngaliema also serves as the headquarters of the Group of Military Higher Schools (GESM).